tomedunn/the-finished-book/_monsters/monster-manual-2024/monster-manual-2024.md

 The encounter building rules in the 2014 DMG were centered around a party of four PCs facing a single monster.
 If the new rules were based on the same assumption then they would underestimate the difficulty by increasing amounts as the number of monsters increase.
 However, if the new rules were updated to be centered around one monster per PC then the size of this error would be reduced for a wide range of likely encounter sizes, with single monster encounters being the most common exception.

 The alternate encounter building rules in _Xanathar's Guide to Everything_ function without an encounter XP multiplier and they do so by using this exact method of re-centering the math around one monster per PC as I showed in my analysis of those rules [here]({{ site.data.page-links.xgte-encounter-building.path }}).
-To get around the issue this change creates for single monster encounters they included an entirely separate set of rules for handling them.
+To get around the issue this change creates for single monster encounters, those rules also included an entirely separate method for just that kind of encounter.

 Legendary monsters aren't the only type of monster that can be used when building single monster encounters.
-However, when trying to create a challenging single monster encounter legendary monsters are the most natural choice.
+However, when trying to create a challenging single monster encounter, legendary monsters are the most natural choice.
 Making legendary monsters punch well above their CR shrinks the size of this error significantly for those encounters.

-In all likelihood, this is the reason MM 2024 legendary monsters have XP values $$60\%$$ higher than expected for their listed CR.

 **Note.** Because legendary monsters now hit well above their CR, they shouldn't be paired with other legendary monsters of similar CR when building encounters.
 {: .notice--warning}